Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 Dropped refs/stash@{0} (cad3c4cd27de5ca9b0a6e88b379fa8fda43246f5)
 ```

-Popping the stash merges the changes; if changes overlap there may be a
+Popping the stash merges the changes.
+If changes overlap, there may be a conflict.
+We look later at how to resolve those situations.
-conflict, which we will look at later.

-At this point Alice can continue working, or simply commit and push her
+At this point Alice can continue working, or simply commit and push her changes.
-changes.

 She gives footers the same style as nav bars.

 ```
 $ sed -i.bak -e 's/nav/nav, footer/' assets/site.css